AZ COMMITTEE ACTION ALERT

 2) Attend the committee hearings and testify in support of the bill.
 If you or someone you know has been personally affected by an issue being raised in committee, you can attend the hearing in person and tell your story.
 Requesting to speak also requires setting up an ALIS account in person if you do not already have one (see #1 above), but after that it is very easy to request to speak at any time from your home computer or a mobile device.

 3) Spread the word!
-After you’re done lobbying your legislators yourselves, please forward the link to this info to your friends and family — or anyone else you know — and show them how they can be a part of the process.
+After you’re done lobbying your legislators yourselves, please forward this link to your friends and family — or anyone else you know — and show them how they can be a part of the process.
 Every new voice helps!

 Thank you for all you do to help win free-market victories for the people of Arizona.
 I hope you’ll continue to stand with us going forward!
 To take action on other important bills, go to our TAKE ACTION webpage: